 We believe in taking our field trips at the times when photo conditions are best.
-Drip photography of birds is best the first couple hours of the morning and can be quite good at our yard drips during the afternoon.
+Reflection pool photography of birds is best during the first three hours in the morning and can be quite good late in the afternoon too.
 We plan to photograph birds then.
-We also have macro stations set up inside our huge garage allowing you to perfect your macro skills and we will take you on some afternoon field trips to Yellowstone or other scenic locations.
-We have multi-flash hummingbird stations set up on our covered deck and all flash gear is provided.
-The hummingbird stations are best for the last 3 hours of the day.
+We also have macro stations set up inside our huge garage allowing you to perfect your macro skills and we will take you on some afternoon field trips to Yellowstone or other scenic locations in Idaho.